daedalus1948/ShuntingYardCalculator/README.md

 # ShuntingYardCalculator

-This application is an arithmetic calculator, implemented with a simplifiedversion of the shunting yard algorithm.
+This application is an arithmetic calculator, implemented with a simplified version of the shunting yard algorithm.
 Calculator can correctly handle binary operators, unary operators, left/right associativity and nested parentheses.

 ![ShuntingYardCalculator](https://github.com/daedalus1948/project_images/blob/master/ShuntingYardCalculator.png)